chenduansheng/stary-kafka/README.md

 ## Composer Install

-Simply add a dependency `nmred/kafka-php` to your project if you use Composer to manage the dependencies of your project.
+Simply add a dependency on nmred/kafka-php to your project's composer.json file if you use Composer to manage the dependencies of your project.

-`$ composer require nmred/kafka-php`

 Here is a minimal example of a composer.json file :

 ```
 {
 	"require": {